zjxxxxxxxxx/babel-plugin-clsx/README.md

 Automatically add [clsx](https://github.com/lukeed/clsx) for `className` in [React](https://react.dev) and have the same fun without importing and writing it.

-It is important to note that this library supports the use of `Typescript` projects.
-No other library of its kind has been found to do this.
+Notably, this library supports usage in TypeScript projects.
+So far, no other similar library has been found to offer this.

 > Before doing so, make sure that [clsx](https://github.com/lukeed/clsx) is installed or another available `className` handler exists for your project.